coldstar96/cse403/ZFRdoc.md

 ## Data Access

 ### HTTP
-You can access our current endpoint at http://students.washington.edu/clinger/script.php.
+You can access our current ZFR endpoint at ubudget.herokuapp.com/users.
-It currently just prints out the first row of a table as a JSON string.
+It currently just returns the rows of a table as a JSON string.

-This is subject to change.
-For example, a move to Heroku will likely be happening in the near future.
+This will be greatly expanded upon in the coming weeks and will offer more functionality.

 ### Direct Database Access
-Maybe for your birthday.
-Or if you ask nicely.
+Since giving you that information involves giving out passwords, we won't put that here.
+You can contact us privately if you really want this information.